Q. How many classes have used the book previously? At which universities?

 Q. How come the range of pixel values that the Sampler needs to compute sample values for is more than the range from (0,0) to (xResolution, yResolution)?

 A. There are two factors that affect the range of pixels for which Samplers need to generate samples: the crop window, if any, and the pixel reconstruction filter's extent.
 The first of these can reduce the number of pixels that need samples generated for them, and the second can increase it.
 In particular, it is often necessary to generate samples for pixels with negative coordinates and pixels with coordinates slightly greater than x/yResolution.
-(See discussion on pp. 376-377.)
+(See discussion on p.
+487 of the third edition of Physically Based Rendering.)

 Q. How do I add a new Shape (or Camera, or Material, or ...) to the system?

-A. There is some discussion of this on page 1073 of the second edition of the book.
+A. There is some discussion of this on page 1131 of the third edition of the book.

 In general, you need to write code that has an implementation of the